Challenge Course Counsellor

 - Develop program goals following the Easter Seals Ontario camp goals & objectives.

-- Develop a risk management plan for the high ropes course program area.
+- Follow and enforce the risk management plan for the high ropes course program area.

-- Develop a program that meets the needs and abilities of the campers.
+- Working with the team, develop a program that meets the needs and abilities of the campers.

 - Provide substitute activities for days when the weather prevents outdoor activities.